Quick reference: Basic shell commands

 Introduction

 This page contains quick references for basic shell commands and links to more detailed resources.
-Users need to know basic shell commands to navigate directories and modify files for use on CHTC systems.
-Users can reference this page to gain familiarity or refresh their knowledge of shell commands.
+You should learn basic shell commands to navigate directories and modify files on CHTC systems.
+Reference this page to learn or refresh your knowledge of shell commands.

 Learn about the command line